-British Liver Trust publishes leaflets and factsheets on a range of liver diseases.
-All our patient information is written or reviewed by leading liver specialists to make sure the information is accurate, comprehensive and up-to-date.
+We publish leaflets and factsheets on a range of liver diseases.
+All our patient information is written by, or rigorously assessed and reviewed by, medical specialists in their field or other health care professionals.

 Leaflets are written in clear and straightforward language, using a minimum of clinical terminology, which is explained when it is used.

 - Single publications can be downloaded from here.

 - Hard copy single or bulk publications orders can be made from here.

 Our guides are reviewed by lay readers before publication – people with first-hand experience of liver disease.
 Their views and suggestions ensure the guides reflect experience of diagnosis, treatment and aftercare.
 Not everyone will have the same experience, and the same treatment is not available across the country.
 We include upcoming treatments, treatments available elsewhere and research information, so that our leaflets can empower as well as inform people affected by liver disease.

 If you are a patient, carer or health care professional and would like to help by reviewing one of our publications, please contact us on 01425 481320 or email firstname.lastname@example.org.

 The British Liver Trust is committed to: